Alpine Tips

 You may not want to carry this with the loops permanently tied, because after a while they're probably going to stay that way.
 Instead, you can carry it in an “open” configuration, meaning not tied at all.
 If you're in a situation where the bunny ears could be useful, take a second or two and tie them.

-Take the same 6 meters of cord, but rather than tying it in a loop, instead tie a small loop in each end (figure 8 on a bight or overhand; figure 8 will probably be easier to untie).
+Take the same 6 meters of cord, but rather than tying it in a loop, instead tie a small loop in each end (figure 8 on a bight or overhand; figure 8 is easier to untie).
 By small, we’re talking an inch or so in diameter, as you only need to clip a carabiner with it.
 Be sure and dress the knot well and leave a good long tail of 3-4 inches.

 bunny ears cordelette.JPG